UPDATED: 11:27 a.m. Aug. 6, 2020 —

-On August 6, 1965, with Dr. Martin Luther King Jr. by his side, President Lyndon B. Johnson signed the Voting Rights Act.
+On Aug.
+6, 1965, with Dr. Martin Luther King Jr. by his side, President Lyndon B. Johnson signed the Voting Rights Act.
 The law abolished restrictions on Black Americans voting in federal, state and local elections.
-Fifty-three years later, the Voting Rights Act is under attack by the Trump administration.
+Fifty-five years later, the Voting Rights Act remains under attack by the Trump administration.

 1. The House Appropriations Committee voted to defund the Election Assistance Commission, the only federal agency that helps states make sure their voting machines aren’t hacked.
 The House Administration Committee previously voted to kill the EAC in February, but yesterday’s (June 29, 2017) vote makes it one step closer to reality—practically inviting Russia to try to hack our elections again.

 People on social media also took the time to recognize the contributions from Georgia Rep. John Lewis, who was on the front lines fighting for voting rights his entire career in public service until his death last month.

 2. The Department of Justice sent a letter to all 50 states informing them that “we are reviewing voter registration list maintenance procedures in each state covered by the NVRA [National Voter Registration Act]” and asking how they plan to remove voters from the rolls.
 While this might sound banal, it’s a clear instruction to states from the federal government to start purging the voting rolls.

 3. The White House commission on election integrity, led by vice chair Kris Kobach, also sent a letter to 50 states asking them to provide sweeping voter data including “the full first and last names of all registrants, middle names or initials if available, addresses, dates of birth, political party (if recorded in your state), last four digits of social security number if available, voter history (elections voted in) from 2006 onward, active/inactive status, cancelled status, information regarding any felony convictions, information regarding voter registration in another state, information regarding military status, and overseas citizen information.”